rajagashe/EC2Collection/README.md

 #Pre-Requisites
 This module expects the following other modules to be present before it can be used:
         sys,os,base64,datetime,hashlib,hmac,requests,copy,dateutil.tz and boto3.
-This module only supports Python 3 and has been test only with Python 3.4.
+This module only supports Python 3 and has been test only with Python 3.4 on RHEL and Mac OSX.

 #Installation
-pip based installation Coming soon.
+pip based installation coming soon.

 #About the Methods
 This class has methods that can help you do many things, here is a brief summary, there is also the __main__ that will help you with examples of how you can use this class, at this point though they are all commented.